-- 1 If you leave aside the aspect of a paediatric 2 pathologist and concentrate on that fact that you would 3 expect a full autopsy, why in your experience would you expect a full autopsy in those circumstances?
-4 5 A. The only circumstances under which I would perform a brain-only autopsy is where that is all that we have 6 been given consent for and the family have said they 7 8 want as little to be done as possible.
-In every other 9 circumstance, I would expect to do a full autopsy.
-10 Q. So does that mean that the norm is the full autopsy and then there are circumstances in which the families don't 11 12 wish that to be happening and when it's a consent-only, 13 then you abide because you have no option by the 14 family's consent?
-15 A. Yes.
-16 0.
-Do you ever have discussions prior to the consent of the 17 families being taken as to what should be the scope of 18 the autopsy?
-19 A. Yes, indeed.
-The clinicians I work with almost always - 20 inform me before an autopsy, almost always inform me. - 21 In fact, if they expect a child to be dying, they will - 22 talk to me about it and say, "We have a patient on the - 23 ward and we're very concerned that this patient may not - 24 survive and we will be wanting an autopsy", and they - 25 warn me to be sure that I will be there and that we
+- If you leave aside the aspect of a paediatric - pathologist and concentrate on that fact that you would - expect a full autopsy, why in your experience would you - expect a full autopsy in those circumstances? - 5 A. The only circumstances under which I would perform - a brain-only autopsy is where that is all that we have

+- want as little to be done as possible.
+In every other - circumstance, I would expect to do a full autopsy. - 10 Q. So does that mean that the norm is the full autopsy and - then there are circumstances in which the families don't 11 - 12 wish that to be happening and when it's a consent-only, - 13 then you abide because you have no option by the - family's consent?
+14 - 15 A Ves - 16 O. Do you ever have discussions prior to the consent of the - 17 families being taken as to what should be the scope of - 18 the autopsy? - 19 A. Yes, indeed.
+The clinicians I work with almost always - 20 inform me before an autopsy, almost always inform me. - 21 In fact, if they expect a child to be dying, they will 22 talk to me about it and say, "We have a patient on the - ward and we're very concerned that this patient may not 23 - survive and we will be wanting an autopsy", and they 24 - 25 warn me to be sure that I will be there and that we